Charles Lightoller: Subsequent wartime service

 Following Dunkirk, Lightoller continued to serve with the Small Vessels Pool until 1946.
-He was placed in command of a "Small Armed Vessel", patrolling the River Blackwater, Essex during the threatened invasion of 1940–41.
+He was placed in command of a "Small Armed Vessel", patrolling the River Blackwater, Essex during the invasion scare (Operation Sea Lion) of 1940–41.
 He then ferried arms and ammunition for the Royal Army Service Corps until the end of the war.
 For these services Lightoller was mentioned in despatches in December 1944.
 After the Second World War, Lightoller managed a small boatyard in Twickenham, West London, called Richmond Slipways, which built motor launches for the river police.